ZhgChg.Li

 Photo by Volodymyr Hryshchenko

-Apple has been continuously expanding the App Store Connect API in recent years, which is great news for developers.
-In the past, even certificate management required a “hardcore” web session (with expiration and SMS verification), making it difficult to integrate into CI/CD.
-Features like store reviews could only rely on unstable RSS feeds.
+Apple has continuously expanded the App Store Connect API in recent years, which is great news for developers.
+Previously, even certificate management relied on “hardcore” web sessions (with expiration and SMS verification), making CI/CD integration difficult.
+Features like store reviews could only depend on unstable RSS feeds.

-In recent years, new features have been added almost every year, covering development, testing, and deployment processes, as well as later stages like reviews, finance, and data reports with native support.
+In recent years, new features have been added almost every year, covering development, testing, and deployment processes, as well as native support for post-release reviews, finance, and data reports.
 Additionally, user management, groups, and TestFlight capabilities have been enhanced, allowing App Store Connect API to better improve the Apple developer experience.

 WWDC 2025 Automate your development process with the App Store Connect API